 Assets Liabilities

 British pound bonds £4,000,000 Currency S\$32.0m

 Gold bullion £4,000,000 Deposits S\$8.0m

-Deposits at British £1,000,000
+Deposits at commercial banks £1,000,000

-commercial banks

-Deposits at the £1,000,000
+Deposits at the Bank of England £1,000,000

-Bank of England

 For simplicity, the gold bullion holdings are indicated at their equivalent value in British pounds.
-At the longstanding gold parity of $\pounds 3$ 17s 10.5d ($\pounds 3.89375$) per ounce of gold, which was maintained (in principle) for over two centuries until 1931, $\pounds 4,000,000$ of gold would be equivalent to 1,027,287.3 troy ounces.
+At the longstanding gold parity of £3 17s 10.5d (£3.89375) per ounce of gold, which was maintained (in principle) for over two centuries until 1931, £4,000,000 of gold would be equivalent to 1,027,287.3 troy ounces.
 Note that, although the currency issuer holds gold bullion as a reserve asset, its operating mechanism remains limited to exchange of British pounds and Singapore dollars exclusively.
 Holders of Singapore dollars cannot redeem their Singapore dollar base money for gold bullion directly with the Singapore dollar currency manager, although they could purchase gold bullion on the open market for the same price.